Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - PaaS

 **Explanation:**
-"SaaS" is incorrect; it is end-user software.
+SaaS is incorrect; it is end-user software.
-"IaaS" is incorrect; provides infrastructure.
+IaaS is incorrect; provides infrastructure.
-"DaaS" is incorrect; virtual desktops.
+DaaS is incorrect; virtual desktops.
-"PaaS" is correct.
+PaaS is correct.
 PaaS provides platforms and deployment automation, supporting CI/CD pipelines central to DevOps practices.

 ---